Lavanya595/Women-Safety-Detector-IoT/README.md

 An IoT-based system using *Raspberry Pi, Touch Sensor, LED, and Twilio API*.
 When the sensor is triggered, the system:
 - Turns on an *emergency LED* and rungs a buzzer to grab help from surroundings.
-- Sends an *SMS alert* to a predefined contact making help exccessable asap.
+- Sends an *SMS alert* and call to a predefined contact making help exccessable asap.

 ---